|Mrs S Rider|

 2nd in Department

 |Miss I Barnsley|

 |Miss K Honeywood

 Teacher of History/Assistant Headteacher

 Studying History ensures we all have an idea of where we have come from – and where we might be going!
 In History, students are able to develop their understanding of historical terms and concepts while also exploring the significance of events, individuals and societies of the past.
 They also learn how to effectively communicate their knowledge and understanding of the selected periods of time we study.

 Key Stage 3 History

 Students study History for x3 50 minute lessons per fortnight during Key Stage 3.

 Students begin by learning the fundamentals of historical studies, such as chronology, the analysis, and interpretation of historical sources, and how we can apply knowledge and understanding.
 We put these studies into practice with a study of the Medieval period of English history following the Norman conquest and taking in feudalism, the Doomsday book, peasant life (and revolt) and the Magna Carta.
-Students will also carry out a Local History Project Study to understand more about the area in which they live.
+Students will end the year looking at Warfare through Time.

 We travel overseas to study the history of the black peoples of America, exploring slavery and the slave trade, the American Civil war, segregation, and the Civil Rights movement.
 In the second half of the year, we complete a study of the Industrial Revolution: how an agrarian economy gave way to industrial manufacture and production, and its consequences on transport, economy, politics, and society over 150 years.